-The following sections outline the steps for setting up security in FileMaker Server and FileMaker Cloud for AWS.
+The following sections outline the steps for setting up security in FileMaker Server and FileMaker Cloud products.

 If you are using FileMaker Server, be sure that you installed it in a secure location and that you are using SSL encryption to encrypt HTTPS communication between clients and the server:

 Enable external authentication

 Note:This feature is not available in FileMaker Cloud products.

 With FileMaker Server, you can use your existing authentication server to control access to files without having to manage an independent list of accounts in each file.

 Set up external server account access within the file using FileMaker Pro Advanced, host the file using FileMaker Server, and configure it for external authentication.
 To set up accounts in FileMaker Pro Advanced, see Set up external authentication.

 - In FileMaker Server Admin Console, click the Administration > External Authentication tab.